callmeJ274/Udacity_DS_project1/README.md

 ## VI.Conclusion
 All in all,the prices between places to stay avalable for a specific day (2016, Dec, 1) are different in not only street ( some crowded street have quite high prices, but also by the facilities those places have.
 Such as the number of beds, or rome_type like Apartment/ House and other facilities visulized in the boxplots above.
 The first hand analysis and the result can be used to support to filter data for a recommendation system in tourism.
 For deep dive analysis, we can add some mock_visitor-requirement to have more insight results.

+## Licensing, Authors and Acknowledgements
+- <a href="https://www.kaggle.com/datasets/airbnb/boston" target="_blank">Data</a>.
+- Acknowledgements: This dataset is part of Airbnb Inside, and the original source can be found <a href="http://insideairbnb.com/get-the-data/" target="_blank">here</a>.